-4.4 Securities purchased under resale agreements/securities sold under repurchase agreements
+Securities purchased under resale agreements/securities sold under repurchase agreements 4 4

 The Bank enters into agreements to purchase securities or to sell securities that include agreements to sell or purchase the securities back at certain dates in the future at fixed prices.
-Amounts paid for securities purchased subject to resale commitments are presented as assets under the caption of "Interbank and money market items" in the statements of financial position, and the underlying securities are treated as collateral to such receivables, while securities sold subject to repurchase commitments are presented as liabilities under the caption of "Interbank and money market items" in the statements of financial position at the amounts received from the sale of those securities, and the underlying securities are treated as collateral.
+Amounts paid for securities purchased subject to resale commitments are presented as assets under the caption of "Interbank and money market items" in the statements of financial position, and the underlying securities are treated as collateral to such receivables, while securities sold subject to repurchase commitments are presented as liabilities under the caption of "Interbank and money market items" in the statements of those securities, and the underlying securities are treated as collateral to such received from the sale of those securities, and the underlying securities are treated as collateral.